 M.A. students may secure internships ranging from 3 to 6 semester hours of credit.
 To qualify for an internship, students must have completed the Degree Candidacy form obtained through the Graduate Studies Office website (See Section V, B).
 Completion of this form and approval from the Graduate Coordinator are required for internship consideration.
 Internships can be arranged with area radio and television stations, businesses, government agencies, and service organizations.
 In addition, internships also may be available to work with a faculty member in one of their undergraduate course offerings.
-The complete internship application procedures may be found on the Communication Studies website (http://communication.wcupa.edu).
+Contact the graduate coordinator for more information on internships.